 The daily grind - its countless little disappointments and discouragements - can wear down even the most steadfast believer.
 Drawing on the comforting and inspiring words of the Psalms and the Book of Proverbs, these scriptural readings and reflections help name - and disarm - the damaging power of day-to-day cares.
 You will see how God can transform even the most demanding circumstances into daily reasons for joy, fulfillment, and growth.
 The Christian life can be as triumphant as it was meant to be!

-10:45am – for Seniors: Galatians - led by Norm J.
+10:45am – for Seniors: Psalms - led by Norm J.